Directed searches for gravitational waves from ultralight vector boson clouds around merger remnant and galactic black holes during the first part of the fourth LIGO-Virgo-KAGRA observing run: Follow-up vetoes

 \subsubsection{Clustering}

-During the candidate selection process, we consider all possible pairs between the outliers of the two detectors.
+During the coincident candidate selection process, we consider all possible pairs of candidates from both detectors.
 Some redundancy is therefore possible in the list of candidates.
-Indeed, from the eight candidates passing the known-line veto, two outliers are repeated twice, in association with two different (but similar) outliers in the second detectors.
+Indeed, from the eight candidates passing the known-line veto, two candidates are repeated twice, in association with two different (but similar) candidates in the second detectors.
 We therefore cluster these two sets of candidates and follow them up conjointly.
 The number of unique candidates is reduced to six.